jvoisin/snuffleupagus/doc/source/config.rst

     .param("to").value_r("\\n")
     .alias("newline in mail() To:")
     .drop();

-The terminating ``;`` is optional for now, but it should be used for future compatibility.

 Rules, including comments, needs to be written in ASCII, other encodings aren't supported and might cause syntax errors and related issues like making